officelifehq/docs/docs/documentation/operate/project-management.md

 In every project, lots of decisions are being made every day.
 Some are critically important, others are less important.
 The key, as always, is communication.
 When every decision is logged, communication improves, and less errors are made.
 Also, when everything is logged, we can relate to it later on.

-OfficeLife allows everyone to log a project decision, simply and easily.
+OfficeLife allows everyone to log a project decision.
 It’s a simple but powerful feature.

 The list of decisions is visible by anyone in the company.
 Remember: transparency is one of our core values at OfficeLife.